PalakParmar-25/vsdRiscvSoc/risc_v_readme.md

 ### Step 7: Build and install the RISC‑V Proxy Kernel (riscv-pk)

-Lets Spike run your compiled programs.
 We got some errors in this part of the installation while cloning to the git hub link.

 ```bash
 cd $pwd/riscv_toolchain